EarthBound Beginnings: Development

-Producer Shigeru Miyamoto approved the Mother project based on his confidence in Itoi.
+Producer Shigeru Miyamoto (left) approved the Mother project based on his confidence in Itoi (right).

 EarthBound Beginnings was developed by Ape and published by Nintendo.
 In 1987, copywriter Shigesato Itoi became interested in role-playing games after a colleague of his introduced him to the Dragon Quest series.
 While playing Dragon Quest II on his Famicom, Itoi conceived of a role-playing game set in contemporary times, as he did not have much knowledge of medieval times (which the Final Fantasy and Dragon Quest series were based on) and found the former setting to be more interesting.
 Having no prior experience in the gaming industry, Itoi hoped a company would produce his idea for him; after he publicly defended video games on a late-night talk show, Nintendo president Hiroshi Yamauchi became interested in his work and ordered project manager Yoshio Sakamoto to invite Itoi to work on advertising for Nakayama Miho no Tokimeki High School for the Famicom Disk System.

 While there, Itoi set up a meeting and pitched his idea, then titled "ESP1", to the company's Shigeru Miyamoto.
 He thought the setting would be unique for its incongruence with role-playing genre norms, as daily life lacked the pretense for magic powers and they could not simply give the child characters firearms as weapons.
 Itoi's project proposal suggested how the natural limitations could be circumvented.
 While Miyamoto liked Itoi's ideas, he reacted to the proposal with indifference, as opposed to the praise Itoi was expecting.
 He was not sure whether Itoi "could pull it off", and explained that video game concepts needed people who signed on to "make" the product, rather than in the advertising industry where concept proposals preceded the staffing process.
 Miyamoto stressed the amount of personal work the project would require, and asked Itoi if he could start over and "make it simpler".
 Itoi was overcome with "powerlessness", though he kept his composure; he would later cry from helplessness on his bullet train ride home.
 Itoi pondered how to make his game something that would impress people; afterwards, he would receive a phone call from Miyamoto, stating that he had found a development team for the project.